infinityofspace/jellyfin-alexa-plugin/README.md

 - other:
     - multi-language support (see [Supported languages](#supported-languages))
     - multi-user support (any user on the Jellyfin server can use the skill)
+    - multi-alexa-user support, allow different Amazon Alexa accounts use the skill

 Note: currently only audio is a supported media type